ParkfieldOrg/Sakurabook/en/create-rental-space.md

 Fill in the hours when your rental space is available.
 These are the times that are offered to your customers.
 Bookings cannot be created outside of business hours.

-Use the `Nonstop` if the staff is available all the time without any breaks.
+Use the `Nonstop` if the space is available all the time without any breaks.
 Use `Custom` to create time windows.
 Use the bin button (🗑) to delete a specific slot.
 Use the plus button (➕) to add another time slot within the specific day.
 Use the copy button to copy a specific day time slot into another day/s.

 ![Alt text](../img/Screenshot%202022-08-30%20at%2014.59.39.png?raw=true "Sakurabook Rental Space Business hours")